OpenMDAO/POEMs/POEM_089.md

-Users often build models where a few relatively expensive "pre-compute" components may need to be evaluated to determine inputs for subsequent components during optimization, but these components no not need to be evaluated again during the optimization process.
+Users often build models where a few relatively expensive "pre-compute" components may need to be evaluated to determine inputs for subsequent components during optimization, but these components do not need to be evaluated again during the optimization process.

 Similarly, components that exist primarily to provide "auxiliary" outputs that are informational